How to Convert a Nedbank Statement to Excel or CSV

 The prompt-based approach lets you control exactly what gets extracted and how it appears in your output.
 For a standard Nedbank cheque account statement, a practical prompt looks like this:

 "Extract date, description, debit, credit, and balance from my Nedbank statement.
-Standardize dates to YYYY-MM-DD format.
-Keep the full transaction description including reference numbers on a single row."
+Standardise dates to YYYY-MM-DD format.
+Keep the full transaction description, including reference numbers, on a single row."

 You can adapt this to your specific needs.
 If you only need debits for expense analysis, say so.
 If you want a column for transaction type (EFT, debit order, card purchase), the AI will classify based on Nedbank's description text.
 If you process the same statement format monthly, save your prompt to the Prompt Library and reuse it, ensuring consistent output structure across every period.